doorgan/untitled/README.md

  definition.
  By default, `Component()` will be typed as HTMLElement.
-If you're trying to extend a constructor like `HTMLInputElement`, you can pass that constructor lik `Component(HTMLInputElement)` and it will extend that type instead.
+If you're trying to extend a constructor like `HTMLInputElement`, you can pass that constructor like `Component(HTMLInputElement)` and it will extend that type instead.

  So instead of defining your element like this: